 It's no secret that Guatemala has a high rate of crime – as do many developing countries where money is scarce and governments are corrupt.
-Crimes do happen and can happen to travelers but there's no cause for alarm, just know before you go to stay safe.
+Crimes do happen and can happen to travelers, but there's no cause for alarm, just keep these handy tips in mind before you go to stay safe in Guatemala.

 Markets, public transport, and public processions all bring crowds, and with crowds come easy targets for skilled pickpockets in the area.
 One, in particular, is Holy Week in Antigua, when pickpocketing is rife.